vtex/react-hook-form-jsonschema/README.md

 **Parameters:**

-- `path`: String which represents the path to the data field of the JSON Schema that this input will be built for.
+- `pointer`: JSON Pointer to the desired sub schema that will be rendered.

 **Return:**